Soraya Desrosiers, 17, a senior at Westbury High School, shown...

 Mills said the roster was still being finalized, but he expected 80 to 82 students to make the trip.
 They come from across Long Island, from Hempstead to Bridgehampton, all five boroughs of New York City, as well as Westchester and upstate Orange County.
 Out-of-state students include those from New Jersey, Maryland, Florida and Indiana.

-"I really want to see more," Cameron said, noting he's only seen colleges in his home state and is looking forward to seeing "more options."
+"I really want to see more," Morgan said, noting he's only seen colleges in his home state and is looking forward to seeing "more options."
 He added, "I really want to be able to go out and experience as much as I can."

-His mother, Andrya Peters, was also excited for this opportunity for her son, noting it has been a tradition going back years for high schoolers in her family to go on this tour of HBCUs, spurred by a cousin who lives on Long Island and is a member of the fraternity, the oldest intercollegiate historically African American fraternity, founded in 1906, which has sponsored these annual trips.
+His mother, Andrya Peters, was excited for this opportunity for her son, noting it has been a tradition going back years for high schoolers in her family to go on this tour, spurred by a cousin who lives on Long Island and is an Alpha.
+Alpha Phi Alpha is the oldest intercollegiate historically African American fraternity, founded in 1906.

 "In Indiana, we do not have that diversity in colleges.
 We just don't have that cultural experience here," Peters said.
-Her son, who is in a marching band at Ben Davis High School "has never seen an HBCU marching band," Peters said.
+Her son, who is in a marching band at Ben Davis High School, "has never seen an HBCU marching band," Peters said.
 "I can't wait for him to see other Black excellence."

 Soraya Desrosiers, 17, is a senior at Westbury High School.
-She's enthused about the upcoming tour but a bit apprehensive.
+She's enthused about the tour but a bit apprehensive.

-"I'm really excited.
-I've never gone on a college trip before.
+"I've never gone on a college trip before.
 I want to experience college life.
-I'm also nervous."
+I'm also nervous," she said.
 And she wondered, "I don't know how it will feel being surrounded by a large group of people."

 There is much preparation involved, including "College Tour Success Workshops," over the past month held at Hofstra University, for the students, and a few for their parents, covering areas such as college life, study habits and financial literacy, organizers said.
 The students are required to get permission from their schools to go on the tour, and to get their homework assignments.